Guide: Surviving the Singapore Airlines KrisFlyer waitlist

 As the name suggests, all you can do on the waitlist is…wait.
 It might clear tomorrow, it might clear next week, it might not clear at all.

-Either way, you’ll know at least two weeks before departure whether your waitlist is successful, as part of KrisFlyer’s new “fill or kill” policy introduced from August 2019.
-While that’s better than the old system (where your waitlist could technically clear en route to the airport), two weeks isn’t a lot of time to make alternative plans.
+In any case, you’ll know at least two weeks before departure whether your waitlist is successful, as part of KrisFlyer’s new “fill or kill” policy introduced in August 2019.
+That’s better than the old system, where your waitlist could technically clear en route to the airport, but two weeks isn’t a lot of time to make alternative plans.
+Any flight tickets booked two weeks before departure are likely to be pricey- if they’re even still available!

 How to add yourself to the waitlist

-If waitlist options are available, they’ll show up in the search results during flight selection.
+If waitlist options are available, they will show up in the search results during flight selection.ย

 You will not see waitlist options if: